 Although I must admit, flying solo certainly has its challenges too.

 Most of my girlfriends are married or in relationships.
 They still make time to catch up with me (minus their man!) whenever we are both free.
 However, ]holidays are always the time when I find myself on my own.
 At first, I let this stop me travelling.
 I’d spend hours browsing travel brochures and Pinterest.
 Then think to myself, that looks amazing… but I’d rather experience it with someone!
 So for years, I put off travelling.
 After falling in love for the first time at a very young age, I experienced several long-term relationships.
 By my mid-twenties, though, I felt the urge to move on to pursue my personal career ambitions.
 So I set off to fulfil my travel dreams flying solo!

 I have been single now for many years.
 But I’m so happy that I got over my travel nerves and set off to explore the world flying solo!

-Tour groups are a great way to see the world quickly and easily.
-Whilst I was working a corporate job this took the pressure off the planning process.
+Tour groups are a great way to see the world quickly and easily and whilst I was working a corporate job this took the pressure off the planning process.
 For most young Australians, setting off on their first trip to Europe, almost feel like a right of passage!
-Beyond the tour operators that target first-time travellers there are many tour groups that focus on eco-friendly, cultural tours.
+Yet, beyond the tour operators that target first-time travellers there are many tour groups that focus on eco-friendly, cultural tours.